-You could have had more than 1 type of visa or permit in that time, as long as they allowed you to live here indefinitely.
+If you have had more than 1 type of visa or permit in the last 5 years

 You need to have been physically present in New Zealand for a certain amount of time during the last 5 years.
-The 5 years is counted backwards from the day you apply for citizenship.
+The 5 years are counted backwards from the day you apply for citizenship.

 To meet the requirement, you need to have been in New Zealand for:

-- at least 240 days in each year, and
+- at least 240 days in each 12-month period, and

-- 1350 days across the 5 years.
+- 1,350 days across the 5 years.

 - working overseas for the New Zealand Government